Amiga Forever by Cloanto

 By default, the session is shut down after the execution of "S/user-startup" has completed.
 This is to ensure that once the application has terminated the session is not left in a state which is unrelated to the application and which could be confusing to the user.
 To avoid the shutdown, run LoadWB (if desired) and include a final EndCLI > NIL: at the end of the custom "S/user-startup" file.

 To configure a bootable RP9 within Amiga Forever, the easiest way is to right-click a title in the Systems tab, select Create Copy, and then Edit the copy.
-The Media tab of the editor makes it possible to set a built-in boot system (which is a standard part of Amiga Forever, and is not in the RP9) and to add disk images.
+The Media tab of the editor makes it possible to set a built-in boot system (which is a standard part of Amiga Forever, and is not in the RP9 package) and to add disk images.
 The volume name of the disk images can be set by selecting an image and then Edit.

 Alternatively, it is possible to set the Built-In Boot option to None, and to add one or more floppy or hard disk images where the first image is bootable.